HubSpot/algebra/README.md

 ## Provided Types

-The main type provided by `algebra` is the `Result<T, E>`. `T` and `E` can be any classes you want, but it is generally advisable that `E` be an enum or another ADT so you can correctly match on error conditions.
+The main type provided by `algebra-public` is the `Result<T, E>`. `T` and `E` can be any classes you want, but it is generally advisable that `E` be an enum or another ADT so you can correctly match on error conditions.
 Lets take a look at an example.

 ```java
 enum Error {